ecamo19/droughtbox_documentation/docs/2_loggernet_interface.md

 + Make sure that the `File Output Option` is set up as `Create unique file name`

-+ To save the data into the file press the `Collect Now` bottom. __This step must be done each time you want to save the data stored in the logger__
++ To save the data into the file press the `Collect Now` bottom. __This step must be done each time you want to save data__

 + If you don't change the file path, your data file will be stored at `C:\Campbellsci\LoggerNet`